RELATED: Beavercreek retirement community plans $18M expansion

-Confluent Development and Harbor Retirement Associates is planning to build a 122,000-square-foot assisted-living and memory-care community at 4175 Indian Ripple Road.
+• Confluent Development and Harbor Retirement Associates have teamed up to build a 122,000-square-foot assisted-living and memory-care community at 4175 Indian Ripple Road.

 With new developments come jobs.
 These six projects are estimated to bring in more than 100 new jobs to the city of Beavercreek, according to Burkett.